Many people with HIV experience skin problems due to the impact of the virus on the immune system. In many cases, this can include skin lesions.

-According to the Centers for Disease Control and Prevention (CDC), as of 2013, about 1.2 million people were living with HIV in the United States.
+According to the Centers for Disease Control and Prevention (CDC), around 1.2 million people in the United States are living with HIV.

 HIV does not directly affect the skin.
-However, as HIV affects the body’s ability to fight infection, people with HIV have an increased chance of developing certain health problems, including skin conditions.
+However, HIV damages or destroys the immune system’s CD4 cells, which reduces the body’s ability to fight infection.
+This increases the risk of certain health problems, including skin conditions.

-Skin infections in people with HIV are often called opportunistic infections.
-Certain viruses and bacteria that may not cause illness in a person with a healthy immune system may be able to infect a person with a weakened immune system.
+Certain infections in people with HIV are often called opportunistic infections.
+These are infections that typically cause mild symptoms, but can cause severe symptoms for a person with a weakened immune system.